Founder & CEO

 Shift Happens: From Healing Ties 2.0 to AgingGayfully™

 After almost 300 episodes of "Be A Healthy Caregiver" and my "Healing Ties" podcast, 2022 has shifted my focus.
 I've been privileged to be involved in the caregiving community since 2011, and I will always be connected to caregivers in one way or another.

 However, there is life after caregiving, and each caregiver explores their new life in their own time and at their own pace.
-My time has come in 2022 to explore new destinations through travel, leisure, and adventure with my new AgingGayfully™ brand, which will debut in the Summer of 2022.
+My time came in 2022 to explore new destinations through travel, leisure, and adventure with my new AgingGayfully™ brand, which will debut in the Summer of 2022.

 Just as caregiving is a universal issue, so is Aging.
 I intended to create the Aging Gayfully brand under the auspice of travel: "Travel - Adventure - Lifestyle"... via blogs, videos, and podcasts, demonstrating how I am AgingGayfully and finding those on my travel adventures who are aging gayfully too.
-You'll find AgingGayfully™ here on the Whole Care Network soon as well as a few other locations too.
+You'll find AgingGayfully™ here on the Whole Care Network soon as well as in a few other locations too.

 And you might know my boutique travel agency has a name you might recognize...TLO Travel and Tours, Inc